chindit/composer-check-update/README.md

 `./ccu.phar`

 ### Parameters
+##### Interactive mode
+Run command with `-i` flag to enable interactive mode.
+This mode allows you to choose to update all, major, minor or only patch dependencies.

 ##### Composer.json path
 If _composer.json_ is not located in the same directory, use `--composer /path/to/composer` or `-c /path/to/composer`.